ryanchynoweth44/GeneralPythonExamples/threadingExample/README.md

 ```

 Note that we could create another Python thread that automatically formats our data and returns a flatten dictionary.
+This this case the thread picks up the original data of the first queue, transforms it, and adds it to another queue.
 ```python

 def format_data():